Last Updated and Effective December 2024

 Rights of California Consumers.
 The CPRA provides a California consumer the following rights, subject to certain exceptions and limitations:

-• The right to request: (a) the categories and specific pieces of Personal Information we collect about you; (b) the categories of sources from which we collect your Personal Information; (c) our business or commercial purposes for collecting, selling or sharing your Personal Information; (d) the categories of Personal Information disclosed for a business purpose or shared with third parties (for cross-context behavioral advertising) and the categories of persons to whom it was disclosed or shared; (e) the categories of your Personal Information (if any) that we have either sold, shared, or disclosed.
+- The right to request: (a) the categories and specific pieces of Personal Information we collect about you; (b) the categories of sources from which we collect your Personal Information; (c) our business or commercial purposes for collecting, selling or sharing your Personal Information; and (d) the categories of Personal Information disclosed for a business purpose, sold, or shared with third parties (for cross-context behavioral advertising) and the categories of persons to whom it was disclosed, sold or shared (and with respect to Personal Information that is sold or shared, organized by category or categories of Personal Information for each category of third parties to whom the Personal Information was sold or shared).

 You may submit requests relating to your exercise of CPRA rights to us via: